hyongtao-db/dify-docs/en/guides/knowledge-base/metadata.md

 ##### Edit Metadata

-To edit a single document’s metadata fields and values:
+To update a single document’s metadata fields and values:

 1. Click **Edit** in the top right to begin.

 2. Edit metadata:
-    - Update values: Type directly in value fields or delete it.
+    - **Update Values:** Type directly in value fields or delete it.
     > Note: You can only modify the value, not the value name.
-    - Delete fields: Click the delete icon.
+    - **Delete Fields:** Click the delete icon.
     > Note: This only deletes the field from this document, not from your knowledge base.

 3. Click **Save** to apply changes.